synopsys-sig/srm-k8s/admin/migrate/README.md

 ```
 $ kubectl -n cdx-app exec -it codedx-mariadb-master-0 -- bash
 $ mysqldump --host=127.0.0.1 --port=3306 --user=root -p codedx > /bitnami/mariadb/dump-codedx.sql
+$ # verify "Dump completed" message (see Note 2)
+$ tail -n 1 /bitnami/mariadb/dump-codedx.sql
+$ cd /bitnami/mariadb
+$ tar -cvzf dump-codedx.tgz dump-codedx.sql
+$ rm dump-codedx.sql
 $ exit # bash
 ```

->Note: The above command assumes you have adequate space at /bitnami/mariadb to store your database backup; expand your data volume if you need more disk capacity.
+>Note 1: The above command assumes you have adequate space at /bitnami/mariadb to store your database backup; expand your data volume if you need more disk capacity.

+>Note 2: Confirm that your dump file ends with a "Dump completed" message (e.g., tail -n 1 /bitnami/mariadb/dump-codedx.sql), and consider performing a restore test to another catalog on the same database instance where you can compare tables/data.

 2) Copy dump-codedx.sql to your local work directory with the following commands, replacing the `cdx-app` namespace and `codedx-mariadb-master-0` pod name as necessary:

 ```
 $ cd /path/to/local/work/directory
-$ kubectl -n cdx-app cp codedx-mariadb-master-0:/bitnami/mariadb/dump-codedx.sql dump-codedx.sql
+$ kubectl -n cdx-app cp codedx-mariadb-master-0:/bitnami/mariadb/dump-codedx.tgz dump-codedx.tgz
 ```

 ### Backup External Database